GabrielSCabrera/Termighty/HANDBOOK.md

     class Painter

 ## Program Structure
-The program as it is organized in the filesystem
+The program as it is organized in the file-system.

      └── Termighty
        ├── config